 You should use glass containers (rather than plastic) for preparing and storing perfumes.
 Make sure you record, date and name each blend and be prepared to wait for days or weeks once you have made your perfume as ageing is necessary to smooth out and mellow the raw-ingredient smell – allow your blend to age in a cool, dry, dark area.

-When you are constructing a formula, after adding each new essential oil be sure to smell the result to get an idea of how each added ingredient changes the formula and how you might like to modify it in the future.
+After adding each new essential oil, be sure to smell the result to get an idea of how each added ingredient changes the formula and how you might like to modify it in the future.
 Clean the eye-dropper in alcohol or vodka between each addition of a new essential oil.

 If you have a background in chemistry and like technical books, The Chemistry of Fragrances by D. H. Pybus and C. S. Sell is a useful sourcebook for would-be perfume-makers.

-If you learn to make soap, candles and creams (none of them too difficult), you can supply a range of products in one particular scent which you can also market as gift boxes.
+If you learn to make soap, candles and creams (none of them too difficult), you can supply a range of products in one particular scent.
+You can then market these as gift boxes.

 The mark-up on perfumes is very high, so if you are successful you could earn thousands a month, but it will take a while to build the business up to this kind of level.
 Some tips to help you start are:

 - Presentation is everything.
 Again, you don’t have to spend big money but you do need to be creative.
 Use ribbons, even collage using torn-out pictures from magazines, pressed flowers and buttons.
-All kinds of things could be used to make the packages look attractive.
+All kinds of things can make the packages look attractive.

-- Remember to factor in the cost of advertising, travel and marketing as well as the cost of Web design and hosting, if you sell that way, and the cost of exhibiting at fairs or markets.
+- Remember to factor in the cost of advertising, travel and marketing as well as the cost of web design and hosting, if you sell that way, plus the cost of exhibiting at fairs or markets.

 - Remember that it could take months before you sell anything.
 Keep your own outgoings low for as long as possible.

+Thankfully, selling homemade perfume comes with a variety of methods.
 You will need to market your product to gift shops – in the high street and online – and possibly independent chemist’s shops and toiletry stores.
-You could also sell at craft fairs, local markets and gift fairs such as Top Drawer, which takes place annually at Earls Court in London.
-You could also set up your own website and sell your products direct to the public.
-Or, even easier, set up your own perfume-selling marketplace on eBay and just sell there.
+You could also sell at craft fairs, local markets and gift fairs such as Top Drawer, which takes place annually at Olympia London.
+Setting up your own website and selling your products direct to the public is also a good idea.
+Or, even easier, set up your own perfume-selling marketplace on eBay.